 So how can we attempt to emulate those conditions with modern day man-made hives?

 Aside from insulating our hives, we have started adding ventilation boxes on top of our hives.
 Essentially a short box filled with straw, wood shavings or other absorbent material.
 The side has screened holes(keep the mice out) and burlap is stapled to the bottom.

 In the photos you can see we placed it above an inner cover with a vent hole, but it could be placed directly above a brood box.

 We used these during the 2011/2012 and 2012/2013 winters and had dry hives in the spring.
 In a few cases there was a bit of dampness in the ventilation box.

 2013/2014 was a particularly cold winter.
-I checked the bottom of a few vent boxes placed directly on the top bars with no inner cover over the course of the winter.
-Though I didn't find any significant moisute build up, I did discover that on warmer sunny days, the temprature at the bottom of the vent box would be a few degrees below ambient.
-This is leading me to suspect that in colder situations, if the cluster is not at the top of the hive and able to warm the vent box, it's function is primarily to insulate rather than to absorb.
+I checked the bottom of a few quilt boxes placed directly on the top bars of my hives with no inner cover serveral times over the course of the winter.
+Though I didn't find any moisute build up, it was interesting to discover that on warmer sunny days, the temprature at the bottom of the quilt box would be a few degrees below ambient.
+At this point I'm starting to suspect that in colder situations, the bees are not producing losing moisture, and the air is not warm enough to carry much moisture to the top of the hive from a cluster further down in the boxes.

 More on vent boxes or quilts